taikedz-mt/rspawn/README.md

     * If `beds` spawning is active, then beds can be used to set players' re-spawn point (they still go to their main spawnpoint on invoking `/spawn`).
 * Commands
     * Players can return to their spawn point with the `/spawn` command if they have `spawn` privilege.
-        * Players can invite other players to join their spawn - see "Spawn invites" below
+        * Players can invite other players to join their spawn - see "Spawn guests" below
+        * Players can allow any other player to visit their spawn - see "Town hosting" below
 	* Players can request a new spawn point by typing `/newspawn` if they have the `newspawn` privilege.
 	* Players can set their spawn point by typing `/setspawn` if they have the `setspawn` privelege.
     * Moderator players can assign a new random spawn for another player using `/playerspawn` if they have the `spawnadmin` privilege.